cor-mobile-robotics/visual_studio_code/docs/vscode_remote.md

  - Visualize all available containers and start them on the remote machine.
  - Connect to these containers, which pops-up a new window.

-To show the advantages, I will first go over a few extensions that need to be installed in VS code and then some settings.
-Finally I will show some of the implementations above.

-For working with ROS and VS code: [2.
-Working with Robotic Operating System ](vscode_ros.md) For working with Docker and VS code: [4.
-Development inside Docker containers](vscode_docker.md)

 ## Contents:
 * [1.
 Visual Studio Code Extensions](#1-visual-studio-code-extensions)
 * [2.
 Using SSH](#2-using-ssh)